It wouldn’t make sense to risk your entire tank on a cheap heater, right?

 - Thermo safey control protects against running dry

 The EHEIM Jager is a household name when it comes to aquarium heaters.
-They have been around for a long time and have earned a great reputation as one of the best aquarium heaters over the years.
+They have been around for a long time and have a solid reputation.

-Overall, the EHEIM Jager is a classic, reliable heater built to last.
+Overall, the EHEIM Jager is a reliable heater built to last and well worth considering.

 - Shock-resistant and shatterproof glass body